Harry-KNIGHT/Crypto4FunKit/README.md

 </p>

 ## FetchCrypto

+*fetchCryptoCurrency()* function allows you to fetch 100 cryptocurrencies data as image, currentPrice, price percantage value (24h) and more.

 In your ViewModel, initialise a **@Published** empty array corresponsing to **CryptoCurrencyModel** for get the good type returning from the **fetchCryptoCurrency()** function.